 As you season with herbs and spices, taste frequently and adjust accordingly to get a result you like.
 Used sparingly, dry mustard and cinnamon are good choices.
 Cayenne pepper and cumin add heat, whereas paprika and turmeric provide color.

 Fruits, Nuts, and More

-Try fresh apples, pears, or oranges -- dried apricots, cranberries, or raisins.
+It might sound out of the box but fresh or dried fruits are great additions to a stuffing.
+Think fresh apples, pears, or oranges or dried apricots, cranberries, or raisins.
 Reconstituted dried mushrooms, pine nuts, walnuts, and hazelnuts add heft.
 Parmigiano-Reggiano imparts not only richness but bite.

 The most important ingredient of stuffing may be the binder, for it keeps all the other elements in place.
 For a fluffy texture, use eggs.
-Less conventional possibilities include fruit juice (such as apple or orange) and alcohol (wine or liqueur).
+Stock is the most used binder, less conventional possibilities include fruit juice (such as apple or orange) and alcohol (wine or liqueur).